 It is interesting that I escaped from the Church of the Living Word cult 40 years ago.
 And now the fire department control burned the place down…There are plenty more posts on No Non-cents Nanna about cults and The Church of the Living Word Cult with videos.

 Hole in the Sand

 If that new version of going into the Promised Land was not enough to get my attention this big burly man with dark curly hair started doing something weird with his foot.
 He pointed the toe of his shoe to the floor then it seemed like he was digging a hole in the floor with his foot.

 He boldly stated that the children of Israel had to dig a hole in the sand whenever they had to take a dump.
-Then he demonstrated with his shoe he was wearing on his foot like he was pushing and patting sand.
+Then he demonstrated with the shoe he was wearing on his foot that he was pushing and patting sand.

 He continued with his shocking version of the ancient story.
-“Then they used their foot to cover the stench over.
+“Then they used their foot to cover the stench.
 And not everyone wore sandals.”
 (I’m pretty sure those were the words he used.
 At any rate – I was freaked out.
 EWWW!)

 His words about having to poop in the dessert-like that for 40 years literally scared the crap out of me.